Intelligent Offloading in Vehicular Edge Computing: A Comprehensive Review of Deep Reinforcement Learning Approaches and Architectures: Fundamentals of DRL

-The Deep Deterministic Policy Gradient (DDPG) \cite{b141} is an off-policy algorithm designed for environments with continuous action spaces.
-It involves an Actor network that generates deterministic actions based on the current state, meaning the actions are not probabilistic but directly selected according to the policy.
-The Critic network evaluates these actions by estimating the expected returns, and it updates its estimates by minimizing the Temporal Difference error.
-The Actor's policy is refined using gradients that drive the actions toward those that maximize the Q-value.
-To ensure stable learning, both the Actor and Critic networks have corresponding target networks that are updated gradually.
-This framework allows DDPG to learn effective and stable policies in environments requiring deterministic decisions and continuous actions.
+The DDPG~\cite{b141} algorithm is designed for continuous action spaces.
+It employs an Actor network to produce deterministic actions based on the current state and a Critic network to estimate the corresponding Q-values.
+The Critic is trained by minimizing the TD error, and the Actor is updated by ascending the gradient of the Q-value with respect to the policy parameters.
+To improve stability, DDPG uses soft target networks for both Actor and Critic, which are updated gradually.
+DDPG enables stable learning in continuous domains that require precise action control.